browserengineering/book/book/scheduling-and-threading.md

 Other tasks started by the browser thread event loop (input event handlers for mouse and keyboard) will work like this:

-1. The main thread event loop calls the appropriate method on the `browser`.
+1. The browser thread event loop calls the appropriate method on the `browser`.
 2. If the event's target is in the web page, the browser will schedule a task on the main thead `TaskRunner`.
 3. The main thread executes the task.
 If the task affects rendering, it calls